F-1 International Students

 - Canadian citizens do not need U.S. Visas.

 Please be advised that you may not enter the U.S. more than 30 days prior to the start date in section 5 on your I-20.
 When you enter the U.S., you will receive an I-94 card marked "F-1" and "D/S" (duration of status).
 Please enter your name exactly as it appears on your U.S. Visa.

 Mandatory Check-in and Orientation

-All new students are required to check-in with the Office for International Students & Scholars prior to the starting date on your I-20 or within 5 business days of your arrival, as required by the U.S. Department of Homeland Security.
-EMU also provides a mandatory International Student Orientation Program to assist your settling in at EMU.
+All new students are required to check-in with the Office for International Students and Scholars prior to the starting date on your I-20 or within five business days of your arrival, as required by the U.S. Department of Homeland Security.
+EMU also provides a mandatory International Student Orientation Program to assist you with settling in at EMU.

 Maintaining Legal F-1 Status

 Maintaining status is necessary in order to receive the benefits of F-1 status such as employment and program extension, and can be crucial to a successful application for a change or adjustment of visa status in the future.
 Failure to maintain your non-immigrant status can result in serious problems with immigration and could lead to deportation from the U.S.

 - Attend the university on whose I-20 you entered the USA or complete the appropriate school transfer procedures

 - Complete the mandatory check-in process and attend the mandatory international student orientation